 Y Bannau: The Future

-The management plan sets out five bold missions to shape the future of the National Park and is an invitation to other organisations and individuals to collaborate in making that future a reality.
-The Management Plan for Bannau Brycheiniog (Brecon Beacons National Park) – a plan for the geopgraphic area of the National Park – is critical in galvanising the action needed to respond to the climate, nature, and well-being crises, and to maintain the National Park’s special qualities for this and future generations.
+The Management Plan sets out five bold missions to shape the future of the National Park and is an invitation to other organisations and individuals to collaborate in making that future a reality.
+The Management Plan for Bannau Brycheiniog (Brecon Beacons) National Park – a plan for the geographic area of the National Park – is critical in galvanising the action needed to respond to the climate, nature, and well-being crises, and to maintain the National Park’s special qualities for now and future generations.

 The Role of the Management Plan